 Tree species and study site

-Quercus pyrenaica forests extend throughout south-western France and the Iberian Peninsula reaching their southern limit in mountain areas of northern Morocco (Franco 1990).
+Quercus pyrenaica forests extend throughout south-western France and the Iberian Peninsula, reaching their southern limit in mountain areas of northern Morocco (Franco 1990).
 In the Iberian Peninsula, these forests occupy siliceous soils under meso-supramediterranean and mesotemperate areas and subhumid, humid, and hyperhumid ombroclimate.
 Q. pyrenaica is a deciduous species that requires over 650 mm of annual precipitation and some summer precipitation.
 As a submediterranean species, it has lower drought tolerance than evergreen Mediterranean taxa (Río and others 2007).

 The forests of this species reach their southernmost European limit in Andalusian mountains such as Sierra Nevada (37°N, 3°W), a high-mountain range with elevations of up to 3482 m a.s.l..
 The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought but with marked variability according to elevation.
 Sierra Nevada is considered a glacial refuge for deciduous Quercus species (Olalde and others 2002).
 Eight melojo oak patches (2400 ha) have been identified in this mountain range (Figure 1), from 1100 to 2000 m a.s.l. and often associated with major river valleys.
 Today, Q. pyrenaica woodlands in this mountain region represent a rear edge of their habitat distribution (Hampe and Petit 2005).
-They are the richest forest formation of Sierra Nevada, sheltering several endemic and endangered plant species (Lorite and others 2008).
+They are the richest forest formation of Sierra Nevada, containing several endemic and endangered plant species (Lorite and others 2008).
 These relict forests have undergone intensive human use throughout history (Camacho-Olmedo and others 2002).
 Furthermore, the conservation status of this species for southern Spain is considered “Vulnerable” and it is expected to suffer from climate change, reducing its suitable habitats in the near future (Gea-Izquierdo and others 2013).

 Climatic data and drought episodes

 Climate data were obtained from the European Daily High-Resolution Observational Gridded Dataset (E-OBS v16) (Haylock and others 2008).
 Monthly precipitation and minimum and maximum temperatures had a 0.25 x 0.25 º resolution for the 1950-2016 period.
-Grid cells were select to cover each sampled site.
+Grid cells were selected to cover each sampled site.
 The SPEI (Standardized Precipitation-Evapotranspiration Index) (Vicente-Serrano and others 2010) index with a temporal scale of 6 months was used to characterize the drought conditions for the period 1961-2014.